 In the past 25+ years I have had a place in my life for quilting.
 I have pursued quilting through books, magazines, classes, videos, guilds, quilt shops, coordinating block of the month programs, making samples for quilt shops, consignment work in gift shops, entering and working on quilt shows in the community, entering a few national shows, making hundreds of quilts to be given, donated or sold.
 I have also taught classes for local quilt shops,

 In 2008 I decided to give longarm quilting a try, purchasing my first machine.
 A year later I began quilting for customers.
-As this business grew and my skill increased I have upgraded machines and moved into computerized quilting about 5 years ago.
+As this business grew and my skill increased I have upgraded machines and moved into computerized quilting.
 I retired from my 19 years of teaching at a local community college in August 2016 and now work full -time in the longarm quilting business and pattern design.

-Throughout my quilting journey I have my husband of 27 years Steve by my side, and our daughter Lauren who is a BSN, ER/Trauma Center nurse.
+Throughout my quilting journey I have my husband Steve by my side, and our daughter Lauren who is a BSN, ER/Trauma Center nurse.
 My quilting buddy is our cat Cheddar who keeps me company while I work (play).